 Disadvantages

-- The work load can be overwhelming, unless the homeowner who manages the HOA voluntarily has lots of spare time.
+- The workload can be overwhelming unless the homeowner who manages the HOA voluntarily has lots of spare time.
 A management company is on call 24/7.

 - The administrator has to be personally available during any repairs, which takes up a lot of time.

 - There is possibly a lack of knowledge of the condominium and labor laws unless the manager is a lawyer.
-The manager should know all about the rights and obligations of a condo owner to take decisions.
+The manager should know all about the rights and obligations of a condo owner to make decisions.

 - Does the manager know all about the association’s tax obligations?

 - The manager might have to play the bad guy.
 It is much more difficult to enforce the HOA rules because there is a personal relationship with the neighbors.
-A simple parking dispute or an eviction of a misbehaving tenant can become a mayor headache.
+A simple parking dispute or an eviction of a misbehaving tenant can become a major headache.

 - There are too many amenities or employees for a volunteer manager to oversee.

-- The HOA might have to invest in the purchase of hardware, software etc. depending on the size of the HOA.
+- The HOA might have to invest in the purchase of hardware, software, etc., depending on the size of the HOA.

 - Hiring and firing employees and any daily management decisions are more difficult to make.